 Between Springfield and Cahokia Mounds, the most interesting stretch of old Route 66 runs along the east side of the freeway for about a dozen miles, between Litchfield and Mount Olive.
-First stop is Litchfield, an old coal-mining center that is home to one of the best and most stylish Route 66 restaurants, the Ariston Café (413 N. Old Route 66, 217/324-2023, Tues.-Sun.), right in the heart of town at the junction of old Route 66 and Hwy-16.
-The food is a step or two up from the usual roadside fare, and the white linen and refined decor have earned it a spot in the Route 66 Hall of Fame.
+The first stop is Litchfield (pop.
+6,812), an old coal-mining center that is home to a lively downtown flea market (Sat.-Sun. summer) and one of the best and most stylish Route 66 restaurants: the Ariston Café (413 N. Old Route 66, 217/324-2023, Wed.-Sun.), right in the heart of town at the junction of old Route 66 and Hwy-16.
+The menu is a step or two up from the usual roadside fare, with excellent fried chicken, while the white linen and refined decor have earned it a spot in the Route 66 Hall of Fame.
 The rest of Litchfield reeks of the old road, with cafés, motor courts, and old billboards aplenty, plus another old “ozoner,” the Sky View Drive-In (217/324-4451) on old Route 66 one mile north of town.

 For old-road fans, Mount Olive is also home to the oldest surviving service station on Route 66, the immaculate, restored (but no longer in business) Shell station downtown, long owned by Russell Soulsby.